What Really is Globalization?

 Order now

 Globalization may be seen as a means to progress.
-However there are growing frustrations arising as groups strive for globalization.
-Ocampo mentioned in his article that globalization can be said to have three basic objectives The first of these objectives emphasizes the interdependence among nations.
+However, there are growing frustrations arising as groups strive for globalization.
+Ocampo mentioned in his article that globalization can be said to have three basic objectives.
+The first of these objectives emphasizes the interdependence among nations.
 The other two reflect the two dimensions in which the concept of development is used in the global discourse (2).
-He argued that although the process of gradually building up global citizenship refers to equity among citizens and among nations, a far more recognition of social norms and standards should be considered as an essential part of the social contract involving the extension of economic, social and cultural rights that international cooperation aims.
+He argued that, although the process of gradually building up global citizenship refers to equity among citizens and among nations, a far more recognition of social norms and standards should be considered as an essential part of the social contract involving the extension of economic, social, and cultural rights that international cooperation aims at.

-Development in institutions, social structures and developmental logics are brought about mainly by the actions of individuals and organizations within polities that are semiperipheral relative to the other polities in the same system (Chase-Dunn 60).
-Globalization is not just a work of single national societies rather it is an interdependent work joint with entities of other political, economic, geographic, ecological, social, cultural, ethnic, religious and historical position.
-Chase-Dunn mentioned that although unevenly, in areas of expansion and intensification of larger and larger economic, political, military and information networks globalization has been increasing for millennia.
-And globalization is as much a cycle as a trend (Chase-Dunn 70).
+Development in institutions, social structures, and developmental logics are brought about mainly by the actions of individuals and organizations within polities that are semiperipheral relative to the other polities in the same system (Chase-Dunn, 60).
+Globalization is not just the work of single national societies, rather, it is an interdependent work joint with entities of other political, economic, geographic, ecological, social, cultural, ethnic, religious, and historical positions.
+Chase-Dunn mentioned that, although unevenly, in areas of expansion and intensification of larger and larger economic, political, military, and information networks, globalization has been increasing for millennia.
+And globalization is as much a cycle as a trend (Chase-Dunn, 70).

 As entities expand and show an upward trend, several bumps or crises may occur.
-Entities response to these may vary however, historical and perspective may become a reference to better understand its causes and provide an accurate view of the similarities and differences between the previous and current crisis.
-Thorough analysis of possible responses may be taken from the responses of previous periods of dislocation and breakdown of previous globalization effort.
+Entities' responses to these may vary, however, historically and prospectively may become a reference to better understand its causes and provide an accurate view of the similarities and differences between the previous and current crisis.
+A thorough analysis of possible responses may be taken from the responses of previous periods of dislocation and breakdown of previous globalization efforts.

-More opportunities of individuals become accessible as entities opens globally.
-He further said that it also provides poor countries, through infusions of foreign capital and technology, with the chance to develop economically and by spreading prosperity, creates the conditions in which democracy and respect for human rights may flourish.
-Economic improvement is not just the focus that globalization has brought to society.
-Moreover, it has helped the developing countries in improving its health and education systems (Hamdi 142).
-Albeit numerous positive impact globalization offers, frustrations are still notable.
-Osland noted that on equality globalization caused greater chasm between haves and have-nots on individual and country levels (141).
+More opportunities for individuals become accessible as entities open globally.
+Furthermore, globalization provides poor countries with the chance to develop economically through infusions of foreign capital and technology.
+By spreading prosperity, it creates conditions in which democracy and respect for human rights may flourish.
+However, the economic improvement is not the sole focus that globalization has brought to society.
+It has also helped developing countries improve their health and education systems (Hamdi 142).
+Despite the numerous positive impacts globalization offers, frustrations are still notable.
+Osland noted that globalization has caused a greater chasm between the haves and the have-nots on both individual and country levels (141).

-When it comes to the ratio of the richest to the poorest, the gap between the richest and the poorest 20% has increased significantly from 30:1 to 82:1 in 1995 (Osland 139).
-Another notable negative impact is that, although it created jobs to developing and underdeveloped countries jobs are lost in developed countries (Collins).
-He further stated that According to conservative estimates by Robert Scott of the Economic Policy Institute, granting China most favored nation status drained away 3.2 million jobs, including 2.4 million manufacturing jobs.
-Lack of proper governance is also one key issue that globalization is facing.
-Because of it interdependence and highly networked nature, nation-states are criticized if opportunities of business is not level causing limits in the degree of freedom in the decision making power of entities.
-The market is not a satisfactory answer for globalization critics and some governments, and the sense that globalization is out of control creates a feeling of powerlessness and resentment in protesters (Osland 143).
+When it comes to the ratio of the richest to the poorest, the gap has significantly increased from 30:1 to 82:1 in 1995 (Osland 139).
+Another substantial negative impact is that, although it created jobs in developing and underdeveloped countries, jobs are lost in developed countries (Collins).
+According to conservative estimates by Robert Scott of the Economic Policy Institute, granting China 'most favored nation' status drained away 3.2 million jobs, including 2.4 million manufacturing jobs.
+A lack of proper governance is another key issue that globalization faces.
+Due to its interdependent and highly networked nature, nation-states face criticism if business opportunities are unbalanced, which limits the degree of freedom in entities' decision-making power.
+The market is not a satisfactory answer for globalization critics and some governments.
+The sense that globalization is out of control creates a feeling of powerlessness and resentment among protesters (Osland 143).

-Paragraph 6 – conclusion what insights can you share based on your research.
-While globalization is still a pressing issue and that problem still arises, globalization has brought good towards societies.
-One thing that needs addressing though is the global governance of the rise to power and global reach of each entity.
-A global coherence of the largely decentralized system characterizing the global arrangements in the economic and social field and effective accountability of international commitments must be taken into greater deliberation.
+In conclusion, while globalization remains a pressing issue and problems still arise, it has brought significant benefits to societies.
+One area in need of attention is the global governance regarding the rise to power and global reach of each entity.
+Greater consideration must be given to achieving global coherence in the largely decentralized system that characterizes global arrangements in the economic and social field.
+There should also be effective accountability for international commitments.

 References